soundforce/SFC-Mini_V4-FW-updater/README.md

 -Important to note:
     * It was built on Mac OS 15.1, using JUCE 8 and Xcode 16.2.
 The built app won't run on Mac OS < Big sur, unless I build the project on my Mac running Mac OS 10.15.
 Even though the deployment targer is 10.13 everywhere.

-    * When you clean the build folder in Xcode the qt framework files will be deleted, and they need to copy copied again to the built app Content/Ressources folder.
+    * When you clean the build folder in Xcode the qt framework folders (as found in the To manually add folder) will be deleted, and they need to copy copied again to the built app Content/Ressources folder.
 Normally you do that automatically by adding the files in the projucer, and that worked for all the other stm32cube programmer files.
 But those wouldn't be added to the app package.

+    * The Data_Base folder is unused.

+    * Some stm32 cube programmer cli versions won't work.
+This is using 2.10.
+I only tried 2.20 and that wouldn't run.

+    * An alternative would be to use DFU util